SACHSTech/Lesson-Nested-Loops/README.md

 # Practice Problems — Nested Loops

 ### 1. Number Grid
 Print the numbers 1 to 4 in a 4×4 grid.
+Remember, your solution should use nested loops!

+HINT: Remember to use `print` vs `println` appropriately.

 ```
 1 2 3 4